-Chainsaws are strong instruments that make felling trees and chopping firewood nearly straightforward.
+Chainsaws are strong power tools that make felling trees and chopping firewood nearly straightforward.
 However, even the most costly and powerful chainsaws may not always perform as expected.
-A chainsaw’s ability to cut crookedly or in a curved pattern is one difficulty that may arise.
+A chainsaw’s ability to cut crookedly or in a curved pattern is a problem that may rise sooner than later.

 An inadequately sharpened chainsaw chain is the most common cause of crooked chainsaw cutting.
 The chain will pull in the direction of the highest degree if the cutter teeth are sharpening with an uneven angle degree.
 Other probable causes of a crooked cutting chainsaw include a broken chain that has come into touch with something other than wood.
 Damaged cutter teeth will not provide a steady cutting angle, causing the chain to cut in a zigzag pattern.